FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish.md

     !!! warning "Once an upload is published, it cannot be deleted, and the files and entries cannot be changed"

-    **Step 1:** Select an embargo period (if needed) from the dropdown menu, located in the *publish* section located at the bottom of the upload page.
+    **Step 1:** Select an embargo period (if needed) from the dropdown menu, located in the *publish* section at the bottom of the upload page.

     If you would like to publish immediately, select *No embargo*.